 The 7 simple steps as defined by Joanna Wiebe are:

 - What do you do?

 - Why should I care (what’s in it for me)?

 - Do others like me care?

 - If I believe you, how will this improve my life?

 - I’d like to believe – but is it safe?

 - OK, I believe you – now what?

-Following this logic gives a very clear structure.
-This will dramatically increase your readers engagement.
-And, this structure actually helps you to simplify your web-content to achieve more traffic.
+Following this logic gives a clear structure.
+This will skyrocket engagement.
+And this structure helps you to simplify your web-content to achieve more traffic.

 Read more about it in: “The Secret Weapon of Copywriting For a Better Call to Action”